McClellan Gate: Functional changes and restoration

 The McClellan Gate is the only surviving gate of the original public entrances constructed in the 1800s.

 McClellan Gate was rendered obsolete by 1932.
 Congress authorized construction of the Arlington Memorial Bridge in 1922.
 As part of the bridge project, Congress also approved a wide avenue known as Memorial Drive to link the bridge to the cemetery, and a new entrance to the cemetery (the "Hemicycle") to replace the old entrance gates.
 The Hemicycle and Memorial Drive opened in January 1932.

 The McClellan Gate continued to provide access to the cemetery until 1971.
 Arlington Ridge Road continued to be the eastern boundary for the cemetery into the 1960s.
 But with burial space at Arlington becoming scarce, Congress approved the expansion of the cemetery eastward into the South Post of Fort Myer.
 The road was closed in October 1966, barring the public from using the McClellan Gate.
-The cemetery finally expanded eastward in 1971, leaving the McClellan Gate deep inside cemetery.
+The cemetery finally expanded eastward in 1971, leaving the McClellan Gate deep inside the cemetery.

 For reasons which remain unclear, the McClellan Gate survived.
 The Ord-Weitzel Gate and Sheridan Gate were both dismantled in 1971, and the east boundary wall demolished.
 The McClellan Gate, which was not constructed of historic marble or masonry, remained intact.